Contributing to the Numismatic Chronicle

 Contributions, including reviews, concerning ancient Greek, Roman, or Celtic coins should be sent to Richard Ashton, c/o Dept. of Coins and Medals, The British Museum, London WC1B 3DG (email: email@example.com), and all other contributions should be sent to Marcus Phillips and Susan Tyler-Smith (email: firstname.lastname@example.org); if by post c/o Henry Lythe, Dept of Coins and Medals, British Museum, London WC1B 3DG.

 It is often helpful to discuss an intended contribution with one of the Editors at an early stage in its preparation.

 The Numismatic Chronicle does not reproduce articles which have appeared, or are going to appear elsewhere, either in print or electronically, even in summary form.
 Abstracts from conference proceedings may be an exception but their existence should be indicated.

-Contributions are normally sent to one or more referees, and they cannot be regarded as having been accepted for publication until they have been through that process.
+Contributions are normally sent to one or more anonymous referees and they cannot be regarded as having been accepted for publication until they have been through that process.